 Gather and Analyze your Research Data

 This section provides best practices for active organization, handling and maintenance of the data created throughout the research process.
-Data lifecycle goes from planning, collection, processing and data analysis.
+Data lifecycle goes from planning, collection, processing, data analysis and secure deletion.

 Data Management